CWG 2022, Athletics: Jyothi Yarraji, India’s record-breaking hurdler who loves to rise after a fall

 |26 MAY 2022

 However, before her impressive European sojourn this year, where she broke and reset the national records, Jyothi had heartbreak in India.
 She had thought she achieved the milestone in April but it wasn’t to be.
-The Indian Express had then posted a video of Jyothi in tears at Federation Cup in Kozhikode, seen being consoled by her coach James Hillier.
+The Indian Express had then posted a video of Jyothi in tears at the Federation Cup in Kozhikode, and being consoled by her coach James Hillier.
+Jyothi had broken the national record, but it could not be ratified since the run was wind assisted.

 It showed a couple of things.
 That Jyothi is competitive.
 But also that the coach was there to let her know that she has time on her side.